tbrixen/dotfiles/README.md

     $ cd vim/bundle/
     $ git submodule add https://url-to-clone

-To check if it has been loaded, source the `vimrc`, run `:version` and check that it is in the list
+To check if it has been loaded, source the `vimrc`, run `:scriptnames` and check that it is in the list

 [dotbot]: https://github.com/anishathalye/dotbot